Martín Abadi

 He is a 2008 Fellow of the Association for Computing Machinery.
 In 2011, he was a temporary professor at the Collège de France in Paris, teaching computer security.
 He was elected a member of the National Academy of Engineering in 2018 for contributions to the formal theory of computer security.

+He is related to Moussa Abadi, a Syrian Jew, and a member of the French Resistance of World War II, and to investment banker and philanthropist Carlos Abadi.